Ph.D. Anatomy, University of California, San Francisco (1988)

 Postdoctoral Research Fellow, Molecular Biology, Princeton University (1988-1992)

 I have taught a variety of courses in molecular, cellular, developmental and organismal biology at several institutions across the country.
 At Amherst, I teach established labs and design new labs for the Biology 181 and Biology 191 courses.
 In these courses, students obtain a comprehensive introduction to many key biological concepts and underlying scientific approaches and methodologies.
 I also assist with student learning in other parts of the course (e.g., the Team-Based Learning discussion sections and a Study Group for underprepared students).
 In addition, I participate in the annual Summer Science Program for incoming first-year students.

-The central theme of my research has been the development and function of mammalian cells.
+The central theme of my scientific research has been the development and function of mammalian cells.
 Research questions that I have addressed include the identification and function of human T lymphocyte subtypes, the expression of intermediate filaments during preimplantation mouse development, the transcriptional control of liver gene expression in mice, stage-specific gene expression in postimplantation mouse embryos and the function of the Wnt signaling pathway in the maintenance of the intestinal epithelium of adult mice.
 My current research interests are focused on biology education and more fully engaging students in their learning, and I regularly attend and present workshops at national biology education conferences.